rocchdi/fastapi-and-mysql/README.md

 ```

 # The Database initial schema
-The titles from the csv file are loaded is the following relational database table.
-Here is an example of the table content :
+The movie titles from the csv data file are now loaded in the "titles" table.
+Here is an example of the table schema and content :
 ```
 "SHOW_ID": "s5"
 "TYPE": "TV Show"